How did the Greeks win the Battle of Marathon?

 Some Athenians wanted to remain behind the safety of the city's walls and prepare for a siege, while others argued that the army should take the initiative and march out to attack the enemy.

-The Athenian politician, Miltiades, who was elected as one of city's ten generals (strategoi) in 490 BC, encouraged the people march out of Athens, as he feared that long-time supporters of Hippias who still lived in the city might surrender the city to the Persians.
+The Athenian politician, Miltiades, who was elected as one of city's ten generals (strategoi) in 490 BC, managed to convince the people to march out of Athens to meet the threat head-on.

-Miltiades' recommendation finally won the day and the soldiers headed towards Marathon.
+So, Miltiades' recommendation finally won the day and the soldiers headed towards Marathon.

 Caryatids, Athens